papanumba/dryfart/docs/start.md

 Features:
 * Lazy evaluation of blocks
-* Imperative: procedural & a bit of functional (HOFs)
+* Imperative: procedural & a bit of functional
 * Strong typing in expressions
 * Dynamic typing in variables
 * Static typing in func/proc parameters